Louise Stahle

-Early years
+Early life

 Stahle was born in Lund, Sweden, into a family with a strong golfing background.
 She started playing golf at the age of nine and practiced golf and other sports during summer vacations.
 Tennis has been her second sport.

 Her father, Oscar Stahle and her uncle, Fredrik Stahle were both among the best amateur players in Sweden in the 1970s.
 Fredrik won the 1977 Swedish Junior Stroke-Play Championship and represented Sweden twice in the European Youths' Team Championship.